Hidden metallic iron in amorphous silicate dust? Insights from condensation experiments and mid-infrared spectroscopy

-Infrared spectroscopic observations have revealed that amorphous silicate dust is a dominant refractory dust in circumstellar and interstellar environments.
-At least 97.8\% by mass of silicate dust is amorphous in the diffuse interstellar medium (ISM) \citep{Kemper2004, Kemper2005}.
+Infrared (IR) spectroscopic observations have revealed that amorphous silicate dust is a dominant refractory dust in circumstellar and interstellar environments.
+At least 97.8\% of silicate dust (by mass) is amorphous in the diffuse interstellar medium (ISM; \citealt{Kemper2004, Kemper2005}).
 Amorphous silicate ubiquitously exists in protoplanetary disks and interplanetary dust particles as well \citep{Henning2010}.

-Clear evidence of the amorphous silicate formation was observed in outflows of asymptotic giant branch (AGB) stars, evolved stars with low to intermediate mass ($0.8 \mathrm{\, M_{\odot}} \leq \mathrm{M_{*}} \leq 8 \mathrm{\, M_{\odot}}$).
-Mid-infrared (MIR) spectra of oxygen-rich AGB stars show amorphous silicate features at around 10 and $18 \mathrm{\, \mu m}$, attributed to Si--O stretching and Si--O--Si bending vibration, respectively.
-AGB stars significantly contribute to ISM dust in the Milky Way and their dust injection rate is estimated to be $6\times 10^{-3} \mathrm{\, M_{\odot} \mathrm{\, yr^{-1}}}$, which is corresponding to nearly 67 \% of the total dust injection in the galaxy \citep{Tielens2018}.
-For silicate dust, O-rich AGB stars are estimated to account for 29\% of the total silicate dust injection with dust injection rate of $5 \mathrm{\, M_{\odot} \mathrm{\, pc^{-2}} \mathrm{\, Myr^{-1}}}$ \citep{Tielens2005}.
+Clear evidence of amorphous silicate formation was observed in outflows of asymptotic giant branch (AGB) stars, which are evolved stars with low to intermediate masses ($0.8 \mathrm{\, M_{\odot}} \leq \mathrm{M_{*}} \leq 8 \mathrm{\, M_{\odot}}$).
+Mid-infrared (MIR) spectra of oxygen-rich AGB stars show amorphous silicate features at around 10 and $18 \mathrm{\, \mu m}$, which is attributed to Si--O stretching and Si--O--Si bending vibration, respectively.
+AGB stars contribute significantly to the ISM dust in the Milky Way; their dust injection rate is estimated to be $6\times 10^{-3} \mathrm{\, M_{\odot} \mathrm{\, yr^{-1}}}$, which corresponds to nearly 67\% of the total dust injection in the Galaxy \citep{Tielens2018}.
+For silicate dust, O-rich AGB stars are estimated to account for 29\% of the total silicate dust injection, with a dust injection rate of $5 \mathrm{\, M_{\odot} \mathrm{\, pc^{-2}} \mathrm{\, Myr^{-1}}}$ \citep{Tielens2005}.

-Dust grains drive the acceleration of stellar wind by radiation pressure and are ejected into the ISM \citep{Hofner2018}.
-They regulate the thermal structure of circumstellar environments and ISM by absorbing UV radiation and emitting infrared radiation.
-Dust also significantly affects material evolution by providing surfaces for chemical reactions and acting as catalysts and reactants in ISM and molecular clouds \citep{Cabedo2024, Reboussin2014}.
-Therefore the physical and chemical properties of dust are important to evaluate the functions of dust in the interstellar and circumstellar phenomena.
+Dust grains drive the acceleration of stellar wind via radiation pressure and are ejected into the ISM \citep{Hofner2018}.
+They regulate the thermal structure of circumstellar environments and the ISM by absorbing UV radiation and emitting IR radiation.
+Dust also significantly affects material evolution by providing surfaces for chemical reactions and acting as catalysts and reactants in the ISM and molecular clouds \citep{Cabedo2024, Reboussin2014}.
+Therefore, understanding the physical and chemical properties of dust is important when evaluating the functions of dust in interstellar and circumstellar phenomena.